mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To be sure that the Arduino is recognized by the NUC everytime it is plugged in, one must do the following steps :

-Once the Arduino is correctly connected to the computer using the USB port, it will show up as something similar to /dev/ttyUSB0.
+Once the Arduino is correctly connected to the computer using the lower USB port at the back of the nuc, it will show up as something similar to /dev/ttyUSB0.
 To find what port is used type the following command and use this name for the next command in the terminal :

 .. code-block:: shell